Franchise / Mega Man

 - The ancient alien super computer Ra Moon from Super Adventure Rockman , which crashed to Earth 20,000 years before the events of the game.

-- The Stardroids from the Mega Man Gameboy series, though they're technically aliens.
+- The Stardroids from the Mega Man Gameboy series were found in some ancient ruins, though they're technically aliens.

 - The Atlampean Civilization (which is only 3000 years old, by comparison) of Mega Man Battle Network's Legend of Network title and the more well-known Murian civilization from Mega Man Star Force 2.

 - In the Mega Man NT Warrior manga, a specific corner of the Undernet actually houses the ruins of an ancient civilization watched over by PharaohMan, who claims it's been 20,537 years since he's had company.
-(Of course, in this telling, the Undernet is implied to be Another Dimension, rather than part of the Internet proper).
+(In this telling, the Undernet is implied to be Another Dimension, rather than part of the Internet proper).

 - Random Power Ranking: In several of the games.